symfony/symfony-docs/frontend.rst

 Using PHP & Twig
 ----------------

-Symfony comes with two powerful options to help you build a modern, fast frontend:
+Symfony comes with two powerful options to help you build a modern and fast frontend:

 * :ref:`AssetMapper <frontend-asset-mapper>` (recommended for new projects) runs entirely in PHP, doesn't require any build step and leverages modern web standards.